travis-ci/docs-travis-ci-com/user/billing-overview.md

 This is available only to Open Source Software repositories.

-To run a job using Partner Queue Solution, use the following `.travis.yml` tags in your public repository:
+To run a job using the Partner Queue Solution, use the following `.travis.yml` tags in your public repository:

 ```yaml
 os: linux